-Again, a blank white or cream-colored wall will likely serve your taping needs well.
+Again, a blank white or cream-colored wall will likely serve your self-taping needs well.

 Here are a few examples:

-On the other hand, it can be a technical nightmare (lighting, sound, UPLOADING?!)
+On the other hand, self-taping can be a technical nightmare, (lighting, sound, UPLOADING?!)
 It can also be a MAJOR time suck because you end up taking TOO much time with the character.
 (15 takes of the same scene, is 12 takes too many.)

 **DISCLAIMER: These tips pertain to when you are taping at home.
 If you don’t want to worry about any of these technical issues, there are a number of wonderful self-tape companies, as well as fabulous audition coaches (ahem) who will coach AND tape you.